zalohcin/eyes.sdk.javascript1/README.md

   * `url`: yes, again.
   * `type`: the content type of the resource.
   * `value`: a `Buffer` of the resource content.
+* `matchLevel`: The method to use when comparing two screenshots, which expresses the extent to which the two images are expected to match.

 ### close()